-7.2 Procedures for Recording Adverse Events
+11.4.
+Procedures for Reporting Adverse Events

 All site staff are appropriately trained in the procedures to follow and the forms to use by the PC-CTU prior to study initiation.
-Regular central monitoring for all studies and site monitoring, as determined by the trial specific risk assessment, will be used to ensure that all adverse events are identified and acted on appropriately.
+Regular central and on-site monitoring will be used to ensure that all adverse events are identified and acted on appropriately.

-All adverse events will be recorded at trial visits for the initial 6 months of follow-up by the member of the Research Team conducting that visit for the previous inter-visit period.
-Following this initial 6 month period, only the following AEs will be monitored by the member of the Research Team performing that visit in accordance with PC-CTU SOP TM19 "Pharmacovigilance":
+All adverse events will be recorded at trial visits for the initial 6 months of follow-up by the member of the

+Clinical Trial Protocol Template version 15.0 CONFIDENTIAL © Copyright: The University of Oxford and Oxford University Hospitals NHS Foundation Trust 2019 Page 31 of 58 Research Team conducting that visit for the previous inter-visit period.
+Following this initial 6 month period, only the following AEs will be monitored by the member of the Research Team performing that visit.
+Safety concerns (i.e. significant decrease in eGFR (20% between visits, or 25% from baseline), rise in potassium levels (to above 5.5), and drop in BP (to below 100 in both arms))